oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 #### The WebLogic Kubernetes Operator targets

 You can use these targets to customize the model and create a domain resource file for use with WebLogic Kubernetes Operator.
-There are three targets for specific [domain home source types](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/):
+There are three targets for specific [domain home source types](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/domain-resource/):

-- `wko` and `wko4` for [Model in Image](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/model-in-image/) deployments
+- `wko` and `wko4` for [Model in Image](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/model-in-image/) deployments
 - `wko-dii` and `wko4-dii` for Domain in Image deployments
 - `wko-pv`and `wko4-pv` for Domain in PV deployments

-Targets beginning with `wko4` are for use with WebLogic Kubernetes Operator versions 4.0 and later.
+Targets beginning with `wko` are for use with WebLogic Kubernetes Operator versions 3.*, and those beginning with `wko4` are for use with versions 4.0.0 and later.

 Each of these targets provides this additional processing: